lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 (see the `JModelica user guide
 <http://www.jmodelica.org/api-docs/usersguide/JModelicaUsersGuide-1.17.0.pdf>`_).

-The paper by Reisenbichler 2006 motivates the usage of XML in association with Modelica without getting into specifics :cite:`Reisenbichler2006`.
+Reisenbichler :cite:`Reisenbichler2006` motivates the usage of XML in association with Modelica without getting into specifics.
 The remaining work by Pop and Fritzson is thus the only comprehensive work on an XML representation of Modelica *source* AST that appears in the literature